Consideration of Bill, not amended in the Public Bill Committee.

 The whole point of new clause 1 is to get into the Bill a more sensible definition that applies to the particular animals involved.
 It seems to me to be bizarre that on the one hand we are talking about wild animals and on the other hand we are passing legislation for animals that could not be released into the wild.
 It is crazy.
 We want to stop genuinely wild animals being used in circuses—I certainly do; I have no objection to that at all—but the specific animals that are currently relevant are not really wild animals any more.

 Like new clause 1, new clause 2 mirrors the provisions of the 2018 Act.
-If the House agrees to new clause 2, that would provide consistency in the law throughout the UK and more clarity on the definitions of relevant key terms.
+If the House agrees to new clause 2, that will provide consistency in the law throughout the UK and more clarity on the definitions of relevant key terms.
 The Bill currently describes the definition of a circus operator and an officer, but new clause 2 would also define a travelling circus, which is a key part of the legislation, and the fact that it is not currently covered in the Bill, despite the title suggesting that it applies specifically to the circus industry, is not only concerning but leads to a lot of potential loopholes.
 Many forms of entertainment involve animal participation at their heart and I have heard people discussing their wish to use this legislation as a Trojan horse to affect other industries in which animals are trained.

 Many forms of entertainment involve at their heart the participation of animals that have been trained and bred for a particular purpose.
 For example, I am very keen on the horse-racing industry.
 I am pretty sure, Madam Deputy Speaker, that at this point I should refer the House to my entry in the Register of Members’ Financial Interests.
 I am not sure whether there is anything relevant in there, but there may well be, so I do so just to be safe rather than sorry.
 The racing industry has animals that are trained for entertainment and that are bred for that purpose.
 I might add that they are particularly well looked after, as animal welfare is at the heart of everything that the racing industry does.
 Throughout the country we have zoos and falconry, and even the more obscure alpaca walking experiences.